carlansell94/ebay-sync/README.md

 The auth token in the response URL is only valid for 5 minutes, and is a one time code.
 If the refresh token does not update successfully, complete a new test sign-in to generate a new response URL.

+# Digital Signatures
+Ditigal signatures are required for certain API calls in the Finances, Fulfillment, Trading and Post-Order APIs.
+This app supports generating the required digital signature, as well as creating the appropriate headers to use for the API call.

+On first run, a digital signature will automatically be created and stored.
+The private key will be saved to ```setup/digital_signature.key```.
+A new key can be created at any time, using ```ebay_sync -k```.

+Digital signatures are used to fetch financial information, using the Finances API.

 # eBay API Notes
 This section lists a few notes/quirks I have encountered with the eBay API, mostly so I don't forget when coming back to the project at a later date.